-The TSBC program is funded by an Advance Disposal Fee (ADF), commonly referred to as an eco fee.
+The TSBC program is funded by an Advance Disposal Fee (ADF), commonly referred to as an eco-fee.
 It is a condition of registration with TSBC that retailers remit ADFs monthly for every new tire sold to cover the costs of the program, which are primarily the collection and processing of the scrap tires.
 Retailers may choose to pass the ADF on to the consumer.

 The ADFs are set by TSBC and vary by tire type to adequately compensate for the higher costs of collecting and disposing of larger tires.
-The fees in 2016 for the different tire types, shown in Table 4 below, have not increased since 2008.
+The fees in 2017 for the different tire types, shown in Table 4 below, have not increased since 2008, aligning with a goal of the program to "sustain or reduce the average Advance Disposal Fee".

-Table 4Advance Disposal Fees - 2016
+Table 4 Advance Disposal Fees - 2017